backdrop-contrib/afterlight_tribute/README.md

 - this theme contains easy UI background-image settings for Juiced layouts.

 - You can change your website colours from this theme's settings page using the Color module.
-(Though it is actually faster/more accurate just to edit the style.css or Sass files).
+(Though it is actually faster/more accurate just to edit the css/your-custom.css or Sass files).
 To use this functionality, enable the Color module on your website.
-Edit your theme .info file to remove the semi-colons from the stylesheets[all][] lines.
+Edit your theme .info file to remove the semi-colon from the ;stylesheets[all][] = css/colors.css.
 Finally, visit your theme settings page, select your colours, and hit save.
 Because this is not a priority for all sites and we only have so much time, if you see an error while using this feature please raise an issue on https://github.com/backdrop-contrib or @biolithic and we will get to fixing it.

+- a blog or organization that wishes to be seen as stylish is a good example of how to use this theme.

+- a traditional/blue-chip type business is probably not a good fit for this theme.

 CONTENTS OF THIS FILE
 ---------------------